trustlines-protocol/tl-docs/docs/docs/resources/wp_content/how_trustlines_works.md

 The full Trustlines Protocol technology stack is composed of four main components.
 These components are each a part of the Trustlines Protocol.

+!!! info "Trustlines Protocol technology stack"
     1. The Trustlines Blockchain, aka TLBC.
 A minimal viable Proof-of-Stake (mPoS) Ethereum sidechain.
 It stores and processes transactions.

     2. The relay servers.
 They are a bridge between applications and the blockchain.
 They offer services that are not feasible to implement on-chain or on devices on which applications run.
 Most notably, they do the pathfinding for multi-hop payments and include the delegate service.

     3. The smart contract system.
 Implements all transaction logic and business logic necessary for the currency networks.
 It is deployed on the Trustlines Blockchain.

     4. The client library.
 A high-level API which enables applications to interact with the smart contract system on the blockchain via the relay servers.

 ### 4.1 Trustlines Blockchain